ravi-ojha/zigup/README.md

 # zigway

 A game inspired by ZigZag[1], developed using pygame.
 I always wanted to start with game programming.
-Got to know about pygame and to start with I chose to create a game which resembles ZigZag (well, almost).
+Got to know about pygame and to start with, I chose to write a game which resembles ZigZag (well, almost).
 This is only to gain experience in game-programming, I won't be publishing it for various platforms.
-I just hope Marius Gerlich (Copyright holder of ZigZag and Mauigo games) does not sue me for this :p.
+Hope Marius Gerlich (Copyright holder of ZigZag and Mauigo games) does not sue me for this :p.

 Pre-requisites:
   - Python 2.7
   - Pygame